15 Big Ones: Publicity campaign

 Despite its success, the "Brian Is Back" promotion proved controversial.
 Felton's cover story had presented unfavorable depictions of the band and their entourage of family and friends.
 Landy involved himself by openly discussing Wilson's condition and other aspects of his personal life to reporters.
 Wilson often solicited drugs from his interviewers, possibly in jest, and remarked on one occasion that he had "felt like a prisoner".

-Writing in 1980, Sounds journalist Sandy Robertson reflected on earlier optimistic coverage of Wilson, noting that the small, troubling details—such as Wilson's denial of access to his funds, demeaning treatment by Landy, and a controlling teenage bodyguard—marked a sharp contrast from Wilson's past as a creator of hits such as "California Girls" and "Good Vibrations".
+Writing in 1980, Sounds journalist Sandy Robertson reflected on earlier optimistic coverage of Wilson as downplaying some details of concern—such as Wilson's denial of access to his funds, demeaning treatment by Landy, and a controlling teenage bodyguard—and marked a sharp contrast from Wilson's past as a creator of hit records.
 The Guardians Alexis Petridis concurred that the coverage had been "heartbreaking and horrifying in equal measure, depicting a halting, visibly terrified man".

 Concert tours

 Starting on July 2, 1976, Wilson made regular concert appearances with his bandmates for the first time since December 1964, singing and alternating between piano and bass.
 Some reports erroneously state that it was the first time Wilson had appeared onstage with the band since 1964; in fact, Wilson had last done so in 1973.

 From July 3 to August 15, 1976, the group embarked on a string of major stadium concert dates across the U.S. Supporting musicians included Billy Hinsche (guitar), Ed Carter (guitar, bass), Ron Altbach (keyboards), and Carlos Muñoz (keyboards).
 The setlists for these dates included the 15 Big Ones selections "Susie Cincinnati", "Palisades Park", "It's OK", "A Casual Look", "Back Home", and "Rock and Roll Music".

 In his review of the Beach Boys' concert at Anaheim, Melody Maker reporter Harvey Kubernick wrote that Wilson "seemed uncomfortable on stage" and "shouldn't be subjected to being propped up on stage for video purposes or group/media examination.
 His contributions this afternoon were nil!"
 Following the tour, the Beach Boys played a further dozen concert dates at stadiums and basketball arenas, this time without Brian's participation.